Intel-HLS/GKL/README.md

-The Intel Genomics Libary versions prior to 0.8.9 do not include the latest functional and security updates.
-Intel Genomics Libary Version 0.8.9 has been released in December 23rd 2021 and includes important security updates.
-Customers should update to the latest version now.
+The Intel Genomics Kernel Libary version 0.8.10 does not include the latest functional and security updates.
+Intel Genomics Kernel Libary Version 0.8.11 will be released in June 29 2023 and includes important security updates and bug fixes.
+Customers should update to the latest version when available.

-Intel has aditional testing under way on the v0.8.9 release we expect to finish in January 2022.
+Intel has aditional testing under way on the v0.8.11 release we expect to finish in June 2023.

 [![Build Status](https://travis-ci.org/Intel-HLS/GKL.svg?branch=master)](https://travis-ci.org/Intel-HLS/GKL)